blehnen/DotNetWorkQueue/README.md

 Usage - Linq Expression
 ------

 You can choose to send Linq expressions to be executed instead.
-This has some advantages, as the consumers are generic; they no longer need to be message specific.
+This has some advantages, as the producers and consumers are generic; they no longer need to be message specific.
 The below examples are not transport specifc and assume that any queue creation steps have already been performed.

-However, that means it's possible to queue up work that doesn't actually compile.
+NOTE: It's possbile for a producer to queue up work that a consumer cannot process.
+In order for a consumer to execute the Linq statement, all types must be resolvable.
+For dynamic statements, it's also possible to queue up work that doesn't compile due to syntax errors.
+That won't be discovered until the consumer dequeues the work.

+####Example#####

 [**Shared Classes**]
 Note that the producer needs references to shared resources when using standard Linq statements.
 However, if you are using dyanmic linq statements (expressed as a string), the producer does not need any references to the types being executed.